zetatez/evolving/README.md

-# Welcome to evolving !
+# Welcome to the evolving !
 This is a repo for the [`evolving`](https://github.com/zetatez/evolving) trading engine under the Mac OSX system.

 <img src="http://latex.codecogs.com/gif.latex?S_T=S_0\int_Te^{r(t)}du"/>